 Not only did Dale's Thoroughbred string stay fresher, they left the track with a set of skills that made it easy for them to transition to a second career.
-Dale often had to fight the stereotype that "Thoroughbreds can't work cattle" and "Racehorses are all crazy", but at the end of the day, the horses spoke for themselves, often outworking and outroping the specially-bred and trained Quarter Horses alongside them.
+Dale often had to fight the stereotype that "Thoroughbreds can't work cattle" and "Racehorses are all crazy", but the horses spoke for themselves, often outworking and outroping the specially-bred and trained Quarter Horses alongside them.

 A light hand is used as they learn to work off the leg, stop easily and quickly when asked and eventually to neck rein.
 After work in the round pen, they are asked for the same things again in the outdoor arena, followed by work in the wide open hay fields surrounding the ranch.
 Each step teaches them to work calmly and quietly, regardless of the surroundings.

 Basic saddle work is soon followed by learning to get used to the rope, an important step before they start working cattle.
 The geldings are asked to allow the rope to fly all around their body, above their head and under their bellies, all without getting flustered.
 They learn to drag the rope on the ground, first by itself but soon attached to all manner of things...tires, posts, you name it.
 This is all in preparation for attached a calf to the end of that rope when they start "real" ranch work.